 Unfortunately Mother Nature had other ideas and decided to frustrate us with weekly (yes, weekly) snowstorms throughout the winter.
 This is not the usual for my area, so my shed project was undoubtedly to blame.
 But finally She relented and on April 19th we were ready to go!

 The old shed was gone at last!
 That was on Day One.
 I’d made sure to clear out all of that ivy from the side area.

 John and Rob, the owners of Ready Shed, paint the panels with two coats before bringing the materials to the installation site.

 Just look at that nice clean dry interior.
 Not an ivy tendril or black mold in sight!

 Quite the difference from the first picture in this post!

-We agreed that the new shed should be higher off the ground than usual, both for better air circulation and to discourage critters from nesting underneath it (a huge rodentious-type nest was discovered under the old shed) since predators such as cats and foxes could reach them.
+I wanted the new shed to be higher off the ground than usual, both for better air circulation and to discourage critters from nesting underneath it because predators such as cats and foxes would then be able reach them (a huge rodentious-type nest was discovered under the old shed.)
 Hence the double row of cinderblocks.
 The old shed had only been sitting six inches from the ground!

 Now came the fun part: Deciding what goes into the shed, versus what will stay in the garage.
 I am philosophically opposed to having “stuff” stored on the floor of any shed or garage, so hooks and shelves are my best friends.